 Our goal is to help figure out what works best for different consumer and patient goals, and we believe understanding more about terpenes is integral to that goal.
 They affect people differently, so the only way to really know what works best is collecting data from patients and consumers.

-We put together a guide of cannabinoids and terpenes that you can use as a reference.
-The first eight terpenes in our Active Ingredient Guide seem to be found in the highest concentrations in The Flower, and the rest are listed in alphabetical order.
-This of course does not include ALL the terpenes found in The Flower, but it covers 36 frequently found terpenes in flower test results.
-There are several hundred terpenes, terpenoids, and flavonoids in The Amazing Flower, and that's a big reason why it is truly amazing.
+We put together a reference guide to 68 cannabinoids, terpenes and flavonoids that are most commonly found in cannabis and hemp flower.
+This guide of course does not include ALL the cannabinoids, terpenes, and flavonoids found in The Amazing Flower, but it covers the most frequently found active ingredients in lab test results.
+There are several hundred cannabinoids, terpenes, terpenoids, and flavonoids in The Amazing Flower, and that's a big reason why it is truly amazing.

 Our detailed Active Ingredient Guide here covers the major active ingredients in The Amazing Flower in more detail.
 It covers 68 active ingredients consistently found in high concentrations in laboratory test results, or Certificates of Analyses (COA) reports of whole flower.